Danielle Smith: Political views and public image

+In 2023, a new "Alberta is Calling" campaign was launched by Smith's government, ostensibly to bring skilled workers to Alberta by spending $10 million on advertisements in British Columbia, Ontario and Quebec.
+A $5000 relocation bonus was offered to eligible participants.
+In March 2024, Smith advocated for the federal government to double the number of allotments to Alberta under the Provincial Nominee Program form 9,750 to 20,000 spots.
+In April 2024, Smith said she wanted to see the city of Red Deer grow from a population of around 100,000 to 1 million "in a few years' time."
+In August, Smith said she wanted to double Alberta's population to 10 million in order to gain "more political power."
+After criticism from conservatives, her government issued a statement "walking back" Smith's intentions citing how population growth would further impact housing and infrastructure.
+When Bruce McAllister, the executive director for the Alberta Premier's office expressed disgust on social media with Canada's immigration policies saying that governments decided to imported immigrants from "failed systems".
+Smith defended him.

 Controversies

 On the Russia-Ukraine war

 After she became premier, it was revealed that she made comments on April 29 during a Locals.com livestream about Russia's invasion of Ukraine.
 Smith argued for a peace plan between Russia and Ukraine and advocated for Ukraine's neutrality.
 She also made subsequently deleted posts in March that questioned whether breakaway regions in Ukraine should be able to govern independently, and whether NATO played a role in the invasion, citing a conspiracy theory promoted by Tucker Carlson alleging 'secret U.S. funded biolabs' in Ukraine.
 On October 16, she said that she "stands with the Ukrainian people" and advocated for diplomacy to "spare millions of Ukrainian lives."